If you’re new to Keto, it can be challenging to figure out which vegetables are Keto-friendly and which aren’t.

 - Goji berry: Goji berries, or wolfberries, are tangy, antioxidant-rich fruits that are often added to smoothies.

-- Eggplant: Eggplant is a purple-skinned veggie that is used regularly in Italian and Asian cuisine.
+- Eggplant: Eggplant is a purple-skinned veggie that is used regularly in Mediterranean and Asian cuisine.
 Thinly-sliced, it fries up nicely for dishes like eggplant parmesan, but it’s also great in stir-fries because it absorbs so much flavor.

 Additionally, the adaptogenic supplement ashwagandha is a nightshade, as is tobacco.
 Also, because peppers are nightshades, seasonings made from peppers - like red chili flakes, paprika, cayenne, and chili powder - are also nightshades.